unm-historiography/metahistory/essays/non-western/meiji-restoration-japanese-historiography.md

 title: The Meiji Restoration and Japanese Historiography
 author: Matthew Nelson
 date: 2019-11-04
 toc-blurb: History has the power to create nations.
 19th century Japan's response to Western colonialism was not only a period of rapid modernization, but a time where the country would reforge its past, and construct a new identity.
 toc-image: meiji.jpg
-toc-section: non-western
+toc-section: modern
 ---

 ### Introduction